-Effective writing in academic, journalistic, and professional settings demonstrates four primary virtues.
+Effective writing in mass media, academic, and business settings demonstrates four primary virtues.
 It is clear, concrete, concise and correct.
 The table below details my shorthand marginalia (written in the margins of your papers), indicating the need for revision in these areas.

 |Clear||CL||Clear writing is straightforward, avoiding convoluted phrases or over-long sentences.
 It favors sentences written in active voice.|

 |Concrete||CC||Concrete writing is specific and values the tangible.
 It uses the most precise word available in any given situation.|

 |Concise||CN||Concise writing packs the most meaning into the fewest words.
 Concise sentences rarely depend on forms of “to be” like “is” and “are.”|

 |Correct||CR||Correct grammar, mechanics, and format are baseline expectations for writing in any professional field, particularly in media-related industries.
 Perfection is the standard.|

 Below are additional abbreviations that I use when marking drafts; most focus on correctness.

 - Comma splice

 - Sentence fragment